wmangoni/chrishit/README.md

 # chrishit
-app to build cicles of series of excercises
+app to build cicles of excercises series